 Smart cities that capitalize on collective intelligence , taking a multi-agency approach, will reap the key benefits in the long-term.
-You can find examples of cities who share a collaborative smart city vision in our FREE SMART CITY SOLUTION DATABASE, a crowd-sourced tool for people looking for smart city best practices.
-The platform contains hundreds of smart city solutions implemented in more than 900 smart cities and communities globally.
+You can find examples of cities who share a collaborative smart city vision in the global smart city network of bee smart city, a platform that contains hundreds of smart city solutions implemented in more than 1,000 smart cities and communities globally.

 Read related Articles: